DanielXMoore/Civet/civet.dev/reference.md

 ### Comptime Blocks

 `comptime` blocks are similar to [`do` blocks](#do-blocks), but they execute *at Civet compilation time*.
-The result of `eval`ing the block gets embedded into the output JavaScript code.
+The result of executing the block gets embedded into the output JavaScript code.

 <Playground comptime>